bogdando/jepsen/noop/README.md

 ```

 Get the Jepsen fork and prepare nodes for Jepsen tests.
-NOTE: it allows password based root login for the env nodes!
+NOTE: it allows password based root login for the env nodes, sets
+default iptables policy for INPUT to accept and makes RabbitMQ
+listen on all interfaces.
+All together, it opens a pretty big security
+beach.
 ```
 ./vagrant_script/conf_jepsen.sh fuel
 cat /var/lib/cobbler/cobbler_hosts >> /etc/hosts